Veronica Portillo: Viewers' Revenge

-In 2007 Portillo was invited back to participate in Road Rules: Viewers' Revenge.
+In 2007, Portillo was invited back to participate in Road Rules: Viewers' Revenge.
 She was the first castmember nominated to the elimination pit, and subsequently, the first to be sent back to the Pit Crew.
 On the third week, she was nominated back to the pit, where she lost the challenge "Shuttle Puzzle" to Tori Hall, causing her to go back to the Pit Crew.
 She had another chance on the eleventh week but ended up losing for a third time.
+The Pit Crew, including her, won the season's final Pit Stop against the Road Rulers, earning the Pit Crew $20,000 to split amongst the crew.

 Real World/Road Rules Challenge

 Challenge 2000

 Portillo was a member of team Road Rules.
-On this season she landed on the bullseye in a solo skydiving mission that helped her team secure the final mission prize.
+On this season, she landed on the bullseye in a solo skydiving mission that helped her team secure the final mission prize.

 Battle of the Seasons

 Veronica was once again a member of team Road Rules, alongside castmate Yes Duffy.
-However their good performance scared the Inner Circle that voted them out first.
+However, their good performance scared the Inner Circle that voted them out first.